Code-Institute-Submissions/Federvgh-ms4-broder/README.md

 The User Icon will display a profile option if the user is logged in if not, it will show a "login" or "register" option In the body of the page there is an image that suggest what the website is about, and the title or "brand" of the website is "Broder" which means embroidery in french.
-The footer shows a little about me description on teh right and a short text on the left of what the site provides.
+The footer shows a little about artist description on the right and a short text on the left of what the site provides.
 The footer is only visible in the index page, this was made on purpose to make the website more user friendly for purchases.

 ## Features Left to Implement

 I would have liked to have a logo, I didn’t have time to design it.
 On one of the tabs I will like to add some pictures of the artist doing works from start to finish.
+A wider descritpion of what the artist does how to contact her, pictures and videos of his work on a different section.

 ## Technologies